dr-aman-sharma/Data-Science/MS Excell- Earthquakes analysis/MoI_Pendulum_Experiment.md

 - On the full vehicle, **Izz (yaw) should be the largest** of the three.
 That's normal for something wider than it is tall.

-If your numbers respect those checks and sit in the right ballpark, you're done.
+If our numbers respect those checks and sit in the right ballpark, we're done.

 ---